Selected research results / data / programs

 portioning algorithm, implemented in C++ by Franek, Jiang, and Weng

-complete final version: crochB7.cpp and auxil.h
+complete final version with memory saving techniques: crochB7.cpp and auxil.h

 - Maximum-number-of-distinct squares conjecture, (d,n-d)